 What's different about the california moving market

-California's moving market is split into two regulators.
-Intrastate moves (origin and destination both inside the state) fall under the California Public Utilities Commission, which issues T-numbers under the Maximum Rate Tariff (MAX 4).
+California's moving market is split between two regulators.
+Intrastate moves (origin and destination both inside the state) fall under the Bureau of Household Goods and Services (BHGS), part of the California Department of Consumer Affairs, which issues the Household Movers permit still commonly called a Cal-T number; household-goods regulation transferred from the California Public Utilities Commission to BHGS on 1 July 2018.
 Interstate moves fall under FMCSA.
-A licensed CA intrastate mover should display its CAL-T number on every estimate, truck, and ad — its absence is the single biggest red flag in this state.
+A licensed CA intrastate mover should display its permit number on every estimate, truck, and ad.

 Labor costs are the dominant pricing input.
 The BLS May 2024 OEWS puts California's mean hourly wage for laborers and freight handlers (SOC 53-7062) at roughly 27% above the national mean.
 That feeds directly into the published hourly tariff, which is why the same two-mover crew that bills $95/hour in Phoenix bills $140–$165 in Los Angeles or San Jose.